Greene commissioners approve lease addendum for Wisecarver recreation project

 Commissioners also approved a motion at the request of the county’s Industrial Development Authority to transfer the remaining funds from the Strategic Impact Program account into the IDA’s general account to continue to administer programs for economic growth and support businesses within the county.

-About $47,000 was left in the Strategic Impact Program fund when the program was stopped in 2020, Belding said.
+Approximately $47,000 was left in the Strategic Impact Program fund when the program was halted in 2020, Belding said.

 In other news, commissioners approved the required 20% match – or $100,000 – of a $600,000 project for the EPA Brownfield Site Specific Cleanup grant application for the Mather Parcel in Morgan Township.